activescott/home-infra/containers/cron/README.md

 Both the cerbot container and the containers using certs (such as home assistant) mount the `/share/CACHEDEV1_DATA/app-data/letsencrypt/` directory. cerbot puts it certs there by mounting that volume to `/etc/letsencrypt/`.
 [Certbot puts generated keys and issued certificates in `/etc/letsencrypt/live/$domain`, where $domain is the certificate name](https://certbot.eff.org/docs/using.html#where-are-my-certificates)).
 Other containers mount that same directory (as read-only) and pull their cert from there.

+> NOTE: The permissions certbot uses are quite restrictive here and may cause issues.
+They can be relaxed and certbot docs explain more [here](https://certbot.eff.org/docs/using.html#where-are-my-certificates).

 ## Publishing activescott/cron Docker Hub

 The `activescott/cron` container is on dockerhub at https://hub.docker.com/repository/docker/activescott/cron A manual build to build the container from the Dockerfile source in the `main` branch in this repo can be published by clicking on "Trigger" button for the `latest` dockerhub tag at https://hub.docker.com/repository/docker/activescott/cron/builds

 Update `containers/cron/cron.Dockerfile` and use a git tag on the commit with a tag that meets the regex `^cron-([0-9.]+)` and dockerhub should detect the git tag and automatically publish an image from that commit with the tag `release-<version>`.
 For example the git tag `cron-1.0.0` should result in a docker tag `cron-1.0.0` and a valid image reference from docker-compose of `activescott/cron:release-1.0.0`.